Billy Chemirmir: Murders

 Chemirmir was accused of posing as a medical professional or maintenance person and gaining access to the properties of at least twenty-one elderly people.
 Police in several North Texas communities have investigated Chemirmir for additional victims, believing that a number of previously reported natural deaths may be linked to him.
 Investigators stated that Chemirmir was believed to have been motivated by robbery and that he stole some of the victims' jewelry, which he then sold online.

 Arrest

 On March 19, 2018, 91-year-old Mary Annis Bartel (née Crawford), a resident of Preston Place Retirement Community in Plano, Texas, told police that Chemirmir had attempted to smother her with a pillow the day before, telling her "Go to the bed.
 Don't fight me".
 Bartel lost consciousness during the attack and after her assailant left the apartment, a neighbor found her and alerted the authorities.
 Through Bartel's description, Chemirmir was arrested at his home the following day on March 20.
 Officers had seen Chemirmir discard a jewelry box in a dumpster before entering, and an examination of the item led police to a final victim, 81-year-old Lu Thi Harris (née Vang), who was found dead in her home the same evening.
-Bartel and an anonymous Frisco resident are the only known surviving victims.
+Bartel and Frisco resident Kay Lawson are the only known surviving victims.